Monday, August 26, 2024

 Day 3- Hiked to Lafayette.
 This might have been my best hike ever!
 Perfect day.
 Stunning hike.
 The lafayette/lincoln/little Haystack loop is probably just as nice but that's 10 Miles.
 This is 7.5 Miles, took 6.5 hours.
 A little rock scramble before the top of Little Haystack activated my fear of heights but it was manageable.
 The rest of the Franconia Ridge was mostly good in that regard.
 The trail from Liberty Springs to Little Haystack was muddy, even 2 days after rain.
 I kept my Allegro trail running shoes dry but just barely.
 It was a tiring, but happy hike, rough and slow.
 The exposed ridge goes all the way from Little Haystack to Lincoln to Lafayette, and it's as good as it gets.
 The best line I overheard at the top of Lafayette was, “this rock is so comfortable!”

 One of the best things about staying at Liberty Springs tentsite is chatting with everyone during meals.
 Lots of colorful characters and stories, from thru hikers to people who are doing their first ever hikes.
 My favorite story was from an experienced couple with a dog.
-The three of them went up the Flume Slide trail, (very steep exposed trail), late in the day and got stuck hiking by headlamps on the steeps, which felt unsafe.
+The three of them went up the Flume Slide trail late in the day and got stuck hiking by headlamps on the steeps, which felt unsafe.
+Yeah!
+It's a very steep exposed trail.
 They found a tiny clearing off the trail to set up the tent.
 “It was sloped, uneven, with 2 trees that I rolled against to keep me from going down the mountain, so I felt safe.”
-In the morning they discovered, as hikers woke them up, that they had pitched their tent right in the middle of the trial.
+Safe is relative.
+In the morning they discovered, as hikers woke them up, that they had pitched their tent right in the middle of the trail.
 None of that sounded safe to me!

 Day 4- I'm pretty tired today, sore feet.
 When I first get up my leg muscles feel a little weak and shaky.
 I hike over Liberty to Flume and back but I go very slow.
 4 miles, takes 3.5 hours.
 A little fear of heights on the top of Liberty but manageable.
 A rock scramble going down Liberty to Flume.
 The top of Flume had a cliff to pass if I was going onto the Osseo trail or Flume Slide trail, but that was my turning back point.
 I had a lazy, rainy afternoon after my hike, reading in my tent.
 I need this rest time.